 1. Placing orders.
-New Orders in Magento 2 are created instantly when the customer clicks on the Checkout button – no additional activities are required from Magento store admins.
+New Orders in Magento 2 create when the customer clicks on the Checkout button – no additional activities are required from Magento store admins.

-Complete: In contradiction to Processing status, this status appears, when an order has been both invoiced and shipped.
+Complete: In contradiction to Processing status, this status appears when an order has been invoiced and shipped.

-- Canceled: This status can be assigned by either the website owner, or a payment gateway in case this order wasn’t paid for.
+Canceled: This status can be assigned by either the website owner or a payment gateway if this order wasn’t paid for.

-Closed: This status means that there was a credit memo assigned to an order and the customer received a refund.
+Closed: This status means a credit memo was assigned to an order, and the customer received a refund.

 In case the existing ones aren’t enough for your business, Magento enables you to add your own custom order statuses to the workflow.
 So, let’s take a closer look at how we can do it:

-- A Status Label is the status name that is visible on the frontend of your online store.
-So to speak, this is the side that the customer will be able to see.
+A Status Label is the status name that is visible on the front end of your online store.
+This is the side that the customer will be able to see.

-- In case you have multiple stores, the Store View Specific Label section may come in handy, because it allows you to set different labels for each of your store views.
+If you have multiple stores, the Store View Specific Labels section may come in handy because it allows you to set different labels for each of your store views.

 4. Shipping details.
-At this stage, your customers are nearly done with the purchasing process, once they choose a shipping method that works for them and select submit, they’re good to go.
-From the Admin side, the only things left to do are to print a packing slip and shipping label, and to inform the customer that their order is on its way.
+At this stage, your customers are nearly done with the purchasing process.
+Once they choose a shipping method that works for them and select submit, they’re good to go.
+From the Admin side, the only things left to do are print a packing slip and shipping label and inform the customer that their order is on its way.

 One more essential thing to mention here is shipping to multiple addresses.
-As the name suggests, this option enables your customers to ship their order to multiple addresses during checkout.
-From the admin side, you’re able to set the max number of addresses one order can be shipped to.
+As the name suggests, this option enables your customers to ship their orders to multiple addresses during checkout.
+From the admin side, you’re able to set the max number of addresses one order can be sent to.
 To enable multi shipping and determine the number of addresses you need to take the following steps:

 Let’s dive deeper into the settings you may find here and the functions they might help you with.

-Checkout Totals Sort Order: This section allows you to determine the sequence of possible calculations like Subtotal, Discount, Tax, etc. during the order review stage.
+Checkout Totals Sort Order: This section allows you to determine the sequence of possible calculations like Subtotal, Discount, Tax, etc., during the order review stage.
 The first item to be sorted possesses a value of 10, whereas the last one will be 100.
-All the in-between items get values between 10 and 100.
+All the in-between things get discounts between 10 and 100.

-Reorder: This section will be highlighted in more details a bit later in our article.
+Reorder: This section will be highlighted in more detail a bit later in our article.

-- Invoice and Packing Slip Design: Here you can replace a default PDF invoice logo with your own business logo.
+Invoice and Packing Slip Design: Here, you can replace a default PDF invoice logo with your business logo.
 To do that, you just need to upload your marketing templates/files into the corresponding fields.
 You can also add your address to show it on packing slips and invoices that are processed automatically throughout the rest of the process.

-- Minimum Order Amount: This is the place where you can set a minimum amount (after discounts have been applied) that all the order subtotals have to reach.
-Those orders that have to be shipped to multiple addresses can get a requirement to reach the minimum amount per each address, or not, depending upon your preference.
+Minimum Order Amount: This is the place where you can set a minimum amount (after discounts have applied) that all the order subtotals have to reach.
+Those orders that have to be shipped to multiple addresses can get a requirement to go the minimum amount per each address, or not, depending upon your preference.

-Dashboard: Gives the admin the ability to see if you are using real time, aggregated sales data to generate dashboard snapshot reports.
-In the event that you have a large amount of data to process, site performance will most likely decrease.
-In order to save the day here, you can disable the real time data feature to keep your site running smoothly and quickly.
+Dashboard: Gives the admin the ability to see if you are using real-time, aggregated sales data to generate dashboard snapshot reports.
+To save time and ensure the site’s smooth operation, you can disable the data transfer function.

-- Gift Options: This configuration enables you to allow your clients to add a message to their orders.
-At the checkout stage they can choose from two gift options available: Gift Options for Entire Order and Gift Options for Individual Items.
-First, you have to configure these options for the whole website and only then you will be able to apply them to the product level.
+Gift Options: This configuration enables you to allow your clients to add a message to their orders.
+At the checkout stage, they can choose from two gift options available: Gift Options for Entire Orders and Gift Options for Individual Items.
+First, you have to configure these options for the whole website, and only then will you be able to apply them to the product level.

-- Minimum Advertised Price or MAP enables you to offer your customers a price that is lower than the manufacturer’s suggested retail price, while not breaking compliance with these manufacturers.
-You can change your webstore configuration to hide your actual price on those pages where it’s forbidden in accordance with the manufacturer’s conditions.
+Minimum Advertised Price or MAP enables you to offer your customers a lower price than the manufacturer’s suggested retail price while not breaking compliance with these manufacturers.
+You can change your webstore configuration to hide your current price on those pages where it’s forbidden by the manufacturer’s conditions.

-After you are done with all the necessary settings here, you can follow our lead a bit further.
-It may seem like a long process, but hopefully most of it follows a kind of simple logic that makes everything easy to apply and benefit from.
+After you are done with all the necessary settings here, you can further follow our lead seems like a long process, but hopefully, most of it follows a simple logic that makes everything easy to apply and benefit from.
 On that note, let’s keep going.

-One important thing to keep in mind is that by default, there’s no ability to edit orders that have been invoiced.
-You also can’t delete orders in Magento 2, you can only set them to a “Cancelled” status.
-But don’t get upset, there is a number of Magento extensions that will come in handy if you need to edit and delete orders.
-For instance, Delete Orders and Order Eraser extensions that are free of charge, but can save you from storing a great number of orders that need to be deleted.
-Moreover, these extensions allow you to delete not only an order itself, but also its invoice, shipments, memos, etc. in just one simple click.
+One important thing to keep in mind is that there’s no ability to edit orders that have been invoiced by default by default.
+You also can’t delete orders in Magento 2.
+You can only set them to a “Cancelled” status.
+But don’t get upset.
+There are several Magento extensions that will come in handy if you need to edit and delete orders.
+For instance, Delete Orders and Order Eraser extensions are free of charge but can save you from storing manager of orders that need to be deleted.
+Moreover, these extensions allow you to delete not only an order itself but also its invoice, shipments, memos, etc., in just one simple click.

-When it comes to editing orders, the Simplify Bulk Order Processing extension can be a life saver for you in avoiding opening each order and processing them individually.
-Using this extension you are able to work with all your orders in bulk from the orders grid.
-The price is $129 and $259 for Community and Enterprise editions, accordingly so keep this in mind as your store grows and grows.
+When it comes to editing orders, the Simplify Bulk Order Processing extension can be a lifesaver for you in avoiding opening each order and processing them individually.
+Using this extension, you can work with all your orders in bulk from the orders grid.
+Accordingly, the price is $129 and $259 for Community and Enterprise editions, so keep this in mind as your store grows and grows.